3DGTN: 3D Dual-Attention GLocal Transformer Network for Point Cloud Classification and Segmentation: 3D Dual-attention GLocal Transformer

-In this section, we introduced the encoder-decoder structure of our 3DPCT for both point cloud classification and segmentation.
-We first showed the pipeline of our method, then introduced the main modules in the encoder and decoder stages respectively.
+In this section, we introduce the encoder-decoder structure of our 3DGTN for both point cloud classification and segmentation.
+We first show the pipeline of our method, then introduce the main blocks in the encoder and decoder respectively.